Green Dealflow » The Green Dealflow blog » What Is Renewable Energy?

 Wind energy has undergone a remarkable evolution since the Danish scientist Poul la Cour in 1890 discovered that fewer rotor blades, not more, was the most effective way to harness the power of the wind.

-Today, wind is captured by turning the top part of the turbine, also known as the nacelle, against the wind and adjusting its three blades at an angle that lets the flow of air to cause rotation.
+Today, the wind is captured by turning the top part of the turbine, also known as the nacelle, against the wind and adjusting its three blades at an angle that lets the flow of air cause rotation.
 Once moving, a drive shaft inside the nacelle turns magnets inside a coil of wire.
 This generates an alternating current of electricity.

 The future belongs to wind energy

 As with solar, there is plenty of wind for everyone.
-Wind turbines have the potential to be deployed in almost every country on earth where winds are strong and consistent enough.
-The potential for wind is still one of the largest when it comes to renewable energy, and around 2.000 new turbines would be needed to be installed every year for the next decade to meet global targets.
+Wind turbines have the potential to be deployed in almost every country on Earth where winds are strong and consistent enough.
+The potential for wind is still one of the largest when it comes to renewable energy and around 2.000 new turbines would be needed to be installed every year for the next decade to meet global targets.

-The best locations for wind turbines is often at sea due to the strong winds, which simultaneously removes the issue with local communities being against having these large steel structures in their backyard – a phenomenon also known as NIMBY (not in my backyard).
+The best locations for wind turbines is often at sea due to the strong winds, which simultaneously removes the issue of local communities being against having these large steel structures in their backyard – a phenomenon also known as NIMBY (not in my backyard).

 Geothermal energy